 Renting your home comes with specific tax advantages.

-However, if you sell right away, you cash in on your property's current value but forego any future gains it might realize, potentially leaving significant money on the table.
+If you sell right away, you cash in on your property's current value but forego any future gains it might realize, potentially leaving significant money on the table.

 Turning your home into a rental allows you to capitalize on this future growth.
 Even if your property appreciates by just a few percentage points each year, that could translate to a substantial increase in its value over a decade or more.
 This long-term appreciation can become a critical component of your financial planning, providing additional security for retirement or funds for other significant life events.

-Moreover, while your property appreciates, you also earn rental income, effectively benefiting from two income streams.
+While your property appreciates, you also earn rental income, effectively benefiting from two income streams.
 This multi-faceted return on investment makes renting out your home an attractive option for those looking at long-term financial growth and security.

 4. The Diversification of Your Investment Portfolio